nblockchain/fsx/ReadMe.md

 The creation of FSX was inspired by several facts:
 * FSI is slower than the F# compiler, and it has some bugs (e.g.: https://bugzilla.xamarin.com/show_bug.cgi?id=42417).
+* There should be an easy and programatic way to compile an F# script without trying to run it (see https://stackoverflow.com/questions/33468298/f-how-can-i-compile-and-then-release-a-file-fsx ).
 * FSI stands for F Sharp **Interactive**, which means that it's not really suited for scripting but more for debugging:
   * It can even break altogether the advantage of the promise of "statically-compiled scripts", because what should be a compilation error could be translated to a runtime error when using currified arguments, due to FSI defaulting to "interactive" needs.
 (More info: https://stackoverflow.com/questions/38202685/fsx-script-ignoring-a-function-call-when-i-add-a-parameter-to-it )
   * It can consume a lot of memory, just compare it this way: